Chris Welter

 Managing Editor, Eichelberger Center for Community VoicesChris Welter is the Managing Editor at The Eichelberger Center for Community Voices at WYSO.

-Chris got his start in radio in 2017 when he trained at the Eichelberger Center for Community Voices.
+Chris started in radio in 2017 when he trained at the Eichelberger Center for Community Voices.
 Most recently, he worked as a substitute host and the Environment Reporter at WYSO.

 He is a graduate of Antioch College, where he edited the campus newspaper, The Record.
 He now sits on the newspaper's advisory board.

-Chris is a lifelong Ohioan, born and raised in Columbus and currently living in Yellow Springs with his partner and their cats and dog.
+Chris is a lifelong Ohioan.
+He was born and raised in Columbus and lives in Yellow Springs with his partner and their cats and dog.
 He moonlights as a mediocre disc golfer and loves cooking, hiking, and reading about Ohio history.

 -